 In 1998, the College of Education and Human Development restructured into five schools.
 The College Student Personnel and Higher Education Administration programs were combined with the Educational Foundations and Inquiry, Educational Administration and Supervision, and Leadership Studies programs to form the School of Leadership and Policy Studies.
 Dr. Patricia King served as the School's first Director, and Drs.
 Gehring and Coomes have similarly served in that capacity.

-Dr. Ellen Broido, who earned her doctorate at Pennsylvania
+Ellen Broido, who earned her doctorate at Pennsylvania State

-State University, joined the faculty in 2001 after teaching at
+University, joined the faculty in 2001 after teaching at Portland

-Portland State University.
-Dr. Maureen Wilson (Ph.D., Ohio
+State University.
+Dr. Maureen Wilson (Ph.D., Ohio State

-University before also joining the faculty at Bowling Green in 2001.
+before also joining the faculty at Bowling Green in 2001.
+She assumed

-Dr. Nicholas Bowman and Dr. Christina Lunceford joined the HESA faculty in 2011.
+Dr. Christina Lunceford joined the HESA faculty in 2011.
+She previously worked as the assistant director in the Center of Research on Educational Access and Leadership at California State University, Fullerton after completing her doctorate at Michigan State University.
+Dr. Nicholas Bowman also joined the HESA faculty in 2011.
 Dr. Bowman completed his doctorate at the University of Michigan and worked for the Center for Social Concerns at the University of Notre Dame before coming to BGSU.
-Dr. Lunceford worked as the assistant director in the Center of Research on Educational Access and Leadership at California State University, Fullerton after completing her doctorate at Michigan State University.

 Dr. Kenneth Borland (Ed.D., Pennsylvania State University), served as senior vice president for academic affairs and provost at BGSU prior to joining HESA as a full-time faculty member in August 2011.